Engineering Department Seattle Bridges Photograph Album, 1910-1932 PDF

 The images in this collection, taken by the Seattle Engineering Department, illustrate bridges, overpasses, and viaducts in the Seattle area as well as work that the Engineering Department performed on the structures.
 Structural materials, signs, neighboring businesses, Engineering Department employees at work, streetcars, and waterways are depicted in the photographs.
 Neighborhoods include the Industrial District, University District, and Downtown.

 Photographs are pasted on black paper and each page is labeled and dated.
 The sizes of the prints vary from 3 1/2 x 5 to 5 x7.
-The majority of the images are in the Seattle Municipal Archives online photograph database, for which original negatives exist.
-Selected photographs are available as high-resolution images.
+The majority of the images are available online.
+View 2613-23 online

 Use of the CollectionReturn to Top